jasonrichardsmith/sentry/README.md

 ### Tags

-Tags insures no containers launch with 'latest' or with no tag set.
+Tags ensures no containers launch with 'latest' or with no tag set.

 ```yaml
 tags: